saliaku/HUGO/Readme.md

 ## Step 1: Install Hugo
 1. Download Hugo from the [official releases page](https://github.com/gohugoio/hugo/releases).
 2. Follow the installation instructions for your operating system.
+3. Verify that you have installed latest version of Hugo
+    '''bash
+    hugo version
+    '''

 ## Step 2: Create a New Hugo Site
 1. Open your terminal or command prompt.